indiana-university/sds-frontend/README.md

 ## Setup Omeka S Core Server Files

 1. Download Omeka S from the Omeka repository (https://omeka.org/s/).
-2. Downloand the directories containing SDS's modifications to Omeka S from the SDS Git Repository (https://github.com/RDServices/scholarly-data-share).
+2. Replace the directories containing SDS's modifications to Omeka S from this repo.
+See [README](./omeka/README.md) for details.
 3. Fill in the database connection information in config/database.ini (host, database username, database name) and confirm the port number is correct for your system (if not, update it).
 Save and close the file.
 4. Open the .htaccess file and change the entry in the first line from 'SetEnv APPLICATION_ENV "production"' to 'SetEnv APPLICATION_ENV "development"' so that Omeka will provide more information on any errors you encounter during setup.
 Once the site dev is complete, change it back to production before taking the site live.
 5. Upload the SDS core files to your server.